Overview

 Upload a New Rate Schedule

-Upon upload, the selection of the party name the rate schedule is associated with (if the user has access to multiple parties), as well as the roles of "Customer", "Trader", "EB", or "CB" must be defined.
+Upon upload, a pop up will show the name of the file, but the selection of the party name the rate schedule is associated with (if the user has access to multiple parties), as well as the roles of "Customer", "Trader", "EB", or "CB" must be defined as well.

-If a rate schedule with the same name as the file being uploaded already exists in the library, Docs will warn you that you are about to create a new version of the existing schedule.
+If a rate schedule with the same name as the file being uploaded already exists in the library, Docs will give a warning that a new version of the existing schedule is about to be created.
 You still have the option to cancel the upload at this point.
-If you don't want to overwrite the current version, you will have to rename the file prior to upload.
+If you don't want to overwrite the current version, you will need to rename the file prior to the upload.

 Rate Schedule Validation Errors

-When the rate schedule is uploaded, Docs runs the full rate schedule validation on the rates.
-If your rate schedule passes all validations you will receive a success message letting you know that your schedule was successfully uploaded.
+When the rate schedule is uploaded, Docs runs a full rate schedule validation on the rates.
+If the rate schedule passes all validations, a success message will appear to confirm the rate schedule was successfully uploaded.

-Any errors in the rate schedule will result in the full upload failing and you will receive an error message detailing the issues and which rows within the rate schedule they appear in.
-Note that a single rate line may have multiple errors.
-In order to ensure that you receive as few errors as possible, we recommend running the validations in the eModule prior to uploading.
-The validations in the eModule itself will catch the most common issues on rates.
+Any errors in the rate schedule will result in the full upload failing, and an error message will pop up to detail the issues, and identify which rows within the rate schedule are incorrect.
+Note: A single rate line may have multiple errors.
+In order to ensure there are as few errors as possible, we recommend running the validations in the eModule prior to uploading.
+The validations in the eModule will also catch the most common issues on rates, as listed below.

-- Invalid brokerage rate specified: no brokerage amount has been specified, or the specified amount is not a valid number.
-Note that if you are using volume discount or banding, this field should always be blank and the brokerage amount is specified within the volume discount and banding columns
+- Invalid brokerage rate specified: No brokerage amount has been specified, or the specified amount is not a valid number.
+Note: If volume discount or banding is being used, this field should always be blank and the brokerage amount should be specified within the volume discount and banding columns.

-- Missing execution method information: no execution method has been selected, or the selected execution method does not exist in reference data
+- Missing execution method information: No execution method has been selected, or the selected execution method does not exist in Docs.

 Comments